 Something I didn't talk about in the previous post, however, is that hacking rewards can broadly be divided into three sets: objective rewards, security tower rewards, and Skullmining rewards.
 This isn't just a different avenue to the same rewards, they're completely different sets of rewards.
 Skullmining is straightforward: you will only ever be offered Intel rewards, with the occasional Facility Lead as an option.
 Skullmine things if you feel you're perpetually hungry for Intel.

 Security tower rewards are usually tactical benefits that apply only to the mission.
-Stuff like giving the soldier a charge of Run And Gun for the mission, temporary crit chance boost, immunity to the next two attacks, etc. Some of these can be very good -'Distraction' can be used to give your squad an entire extra turn, for example- but if you ignore security towers entirely you're rarely missing out on anything of long-term importance.
+Stuff like giving the soldier a charge of Run And Gun for the mission, temporary crit chance boost, immunity to the next two attacks, etc. Some of these can be very good -'Distraction' gives your squad an entire extra turn, for example- but if you ignore security towers entirely you're rarely missing out on anything of long-term importance.

 Objective hacks, meanwhile, always provide strategic rewards.
-This can be facility leads, Intel/Supply/Alien Alloy rewards, delaying current Dark Events, hurrying the current research project, permanently improving your Supply income, reducing the Intel cost for contacting a region one time, temporarily halving scanning times for newly-generated Rumors, or permanently boosting the soldier's Hacking stat.
+This can be facility leads, Intel/Supply/Alien Alloy rewards, delaying current Dark Events, hurrying the current research project, permanently improving your Supply income, reducing the Intel cost for contacting a region one time, temporarily making newly-generated Rumors have their necessary scan time halved, or permanently boosting the soldier's Hacking stat.
 Among other points, this means if you want to make the best possible hacking Specialist, you'll need to prioritize going for Guerrilla Ops that have hacking mission objectives, and then hope you not only roll the boost as one of the rewards, but also successfully get it.
 Somewhat perversely, this also gives a mild incentive toward letting your soldiers get captured -that way you can force additional missions with hack objectives.
 Similarly, you may wish to let a Hunt XCOM Dark Event go through if you get one early, because Landed UFO missions can only generate after a UFO has attempted to hunt for XCOM, and they're another mission type that always has a hack objective.
 (Well, it's not a hack objective, strictly, but not the point)

 Even if you don't specifically care about making a super-hacker, this still means there's a slight advantage to prioritizing hack-objective missions, since on average you'll get more resources/reduce time spent on assorted tasks/otherwise get benefits that pay dividends.
 It's not so consistently tremendous as to be gameplay-warping, but it's something to keep in mind all the same: if you're trying to decide between two Guerrilla Ops you feel are roughly equal overall, knowing this might tilt you more toward the one that's a hack objective.